Solve/Next

 The 4.5-day arc.

-Each day is structured around one Think Wrong practice and one art form.
-The morning introduces the tool.
-The afternoon applies it in the field.
-By Day 4, participants are facilitating their peers through the tools they learned on Day 1.
+Each day is structured around one Think Wrong practice and one corner of the arts.
+The morning introduces the tool in the classroom; the afternoon applies it in the field.
+By Day 4, participants are facilitating their peers through the tools they met on Day 1.

 ½